 The Skullcandy Spoke are great for sports.
 These truly wireless in-ears have a portable, well-built design, and they're stable enough to stay in your ears during workouts.
 They're incredibly breathable, too, so you don't sweat more than usual while wearing them.
 However, they have a deep fit, and using their controls can put extra pressure on your ears, which may not be very comfortable.

-The Skullcandy Spoke aren't bad for office use.
+The Skullcandy Spoke are okay for office use.
 They don't leak a lot of noise, so you can listen to music at loud volumes without bothering those around you.
 Also, they do a decent job of passively isolating against background noises like coworkers chatting nearby.
 However, their in-ear fit may not be comfortable enough for long listening sessions, and their 5.9-hour continuous battery life may not last through your workday.
 That said, their portable charging case offers around 2.5 extra charges, which is handy.

 The Skullcandy Spoke aren't compatible with Xbox or PS consoles.
 While you can use them with Bluetooth-enabled PCs, their latency is likely too high to be suitable for gaming.